Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

 \subsubsection{Sparse pairwise interactions}

-While a significant amount of impressive work has been devoted towards studying sparsity in the context of linear models, sparsity in nonlinear models has received less attention.
+While a significant body of work has been devoted to studying sparsity in the context of linear models, sparsity in nonlinear models has received relatively less attention.
 Interestingly, we observe that the notion of parsimony is linked to the model being used and changes, for example, depending on whether we use a linear interaction model of the form $\mathbb{E}(y|\M{x}) = \sum_{j} x_{j}\beta_{j} + \sum_{j<k} x_{j} x_{k}\beta_{jk}$ or model~\eqref{eq:GAMs with interactions} that has nonlinear components.
-For motivation, we consider Figure \ref{fig:Spy}, which presents our findings on a 2019 US Census Bureau Planning Database dataset with $40$ covariates\footnote{These covariates were selected based on discussions with researchers at the US Census Bureau.}.
+For motivation, we consider Figure \ref{fig:Spy}, which presents our findings on a 2019 US Census Bureau Planning Database dataset with $40$ covariates\footnote{These covariates were motivated by our discussions with researchers at the US Census Bureau.}.
 These features include covariates used for the low-response-score \citep{Erdman2014}, important covariates highlighted in Appendix C of the 2019 US Census Bureau Planning Database Documentation \citep{Bureau2019}, plus some additional covariates capturing internet penetration and urbanization.
-Specifically, we observe that: \begin{itemize} \item Our proposed AM approach with \emph{nonlinear} main-effects and interactions\footnote{This corresponds to an estimate available from~\eqref{eq: GAM with interactions L0}.
-We present the model leading to the best prediction performance on the validation set -- see Section~\ref{sec:expts-case-study} for details.} results in a substantially more compact model than a {\emph{linear}} model with interactions. \item The above nonparametric additive model leads to better test predictions compared to its linear model counterpart. \item The best (based on validation tuning with prediction error) model with linear main and interaction effects contains~$37$ main and~$555$ interaction effects.
-On the other hand, using nonparametric AMs, we need a total of 36 nonlinear main and interaction effects to obtain a similar test prediction performance.
-The nonlinear model also uses fewer covariates compared to the linear model counterpart. \end{itemize} The above observations appear to suggest that the nonlinear model with sparse interactions has advantages over its linear model counterpart for predicting survey self-response rates.
-As discussed in Section~\ref{sec:expts-case-study} the above findings generally carry over to the expanded dataset with a larger number of features.
+Specifically, we observe that: \begin{compactitem} \item Our proposed AM approach with \textit{nonlinear} main-effects and interactions\footnote{This corresponds to an estimate available from~\eqref{eq: GAM with interactions L0 FunForm}.
+We present the model leading to the best prediction performance on the validation set -- see Section~\ref{sec:expts-case-study} for details.} results in a substantially more compact model than a {\textit{linear}} model with interactions. \item The above nonparametric additive model leads to better test predictions than its linear model counterpart. \item The best (based on validation tuning with prediction error) model with linear main and interaction effects contains~$37$ main and~$555$ interaction effects.
+On the other hand, using nonparametric AMs, we need 36 nonlinear main and interaction effects to obtain a similar test prediction performance.
+The nonlinear model also uses fewer covariates compared to the linear model counterpart. \end{compactitem} The above observations suggest that the nonlinear model with sparse interactions has advantages over its linear model counterpart for predicting self-response rates.
+As discussed in Section~\ref{sec:expts-case-study}, the above findings generally carry over to the expanded dataset with more features.